FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 `Users` can also have emails, phone numbers, addresses and more.
 They can even have a list of x.509 certificates.
 Each user also has a password, which is write only.

 The required fields are few: the `userName` field is required.
-In additional an `id` field must be created and assigned by the server.
+In addition, an `id` field must be created and assigned by the server.

 I'll let you review the [relevant section of the RFC](https://datatracker.ietf.org/doc/html/rfc7643#section-4.1) for the full list of attributes for this resource.